-Graduate Review: Meeting for Postgraduate Research students with The Master, Tutor for Graduates and College Advisor to discuss your graduate progression and any welfare issues.
 Hall: Dining Hall in College where meals are eaten.
 Hilary term: Spring term which starts on Sunday 14 January; remember you must be back by Thursday 11 January.
 Matriculation: The ceremony by which you become a member of the University which takes place in the Sheldonian Theatre.
 Michaelmas term: Autumn term which starts Sunday 8 October.
-Nought week/0th week: the week before the start of full term.

 Sub-Fusc: Gowns and formal clothing worn for exams.
 Trinity term: Summer term which starts Sunday 21 April; remember that you must be back by Thursday 18 April.
-OxfordSU: Oxford University Student Union.
+Oxford SU: Oxford University Student Union.
 Oxford Union: Debating society.

 Party: Any gathering of more than 6 people in a room requiring the College's permission to be held.
-Pink Slip: Request to host a gathering of 6 or more people in a room.
-Full details and the form can be found on the intranet.
+You will need to complete a 'pink slip' request via the intranet.